debezium/container-images/README-build.md

 Starting with version 1.9 Debezium provides multi platform Docker iamges for `linux/amd64` and `linux/arm64`.
-Debeziums own Postgres and MongoDB builds are also available as multi platform, as long as their base images support multi platform builds (see `build-all-multiplatform.sh`).
+Debeziums own Postgres builds are also available as multi platform, as long as their base images support multi platform builds (see `build-all-multiplatform.sh`).

 ## Running the build

-You can build Debezium, Mongo and Postgres multi platform images using the `build-all-multiplatform.sh` script.
+You can build Debezium and Postgres multi platform images using the `build-all-multiplatform.sh` script.

 Before running the build, you need a `buildx` instance configured.
 You can create an instance like this: